 Students have to enroll online.
 They will be informed by email about the necessary steps.
 For further information, or if you do not receive said email within 10 working days of receiving your notification of admission, please contact Division 2.1 – International Office at +49 241 80 90670 or by email.

-Are any of the study and reading rooms open and available?
+Are any of the study spaces open and available?

 What support do lecturers have in order to adjust to the situation?

-The Center for Teaching and Learning Services, CLS for short, offers central video recordings and other forms of support, so that teaching can continue despite the restrictions related to the Coronavirus.
+The Center for Teaching and Learning Services, CLS for short, offers central video recordings and other forms of support, so that teaching can continue wherever possible despite the restrictions related to the coronavirus.
 The CLS website offers detailed information on distance and online teaching.

 Does the current situation have an impact on University sports?

 I am an international student and have questions about the organization of my studies or stay abroad.